arunmishrarut/Credit-card-fraud/README.md

 * **Adaptive Lambda Tuning**: Intelligently balances class ratios without ballooning dataset size.

-* **Benchmarking**: Surpasses Baseline, SMOTE, ADASYN, and TabNet—see the notebook for results!
+* **Benchmarking**: Surpasses Baseline, SMOTE, ADASYN, and TabNet with far fewer oversamples—see the notebook for results!

 *  **No Data Leakage**: Test set is strictly held out for honest evaluation.